top of page

 /as an educator

 Throughout my career, I have had the privilege of teaching and mentoring students across the globe – from the Philippines and Singapore to the United States and Hong Kong.
-As a licensed professional teacher in the Philippines, I am well-versed in the nuances of education and am dedicated to supporting the success of my students.
-My expertise and passion for teaching allow me to navigate the complexities of the field and make a positive impact on the lives of those I teach.
+As a licensed professional teacher in the Philippines, I continue to work hard to understand and navigate the nuances of education and am dedicated to supporting the success of my students.
+My expertise and passion for teaching allow me to interact with the complexities of the field and make a positive impact on the lives of those I teach.

 My dedication to teaching was recognized when I placed 6th out of 53,090 exam takers overall, with a top ranking of 1st in English.
 Whether working with students in the classroom or through mentorship, I am committed to helping others reach their full potential and achieve their goals.